 A dSYM file is an Xcode project file for debug symbols.
 It contains the debugging symbols that allow for translation of the initial crash report to human-readable information.
 This process is known as symbolication.

-New Relic Mobile has dynamic framework support for dSYM uploading.
+New Relic has dynamic framework support for dSYM uploading.
 If your app uses a dynamic framework with multiple dSYM files, New Relic automatically uploads and uses those files.